Walter Stanley Monroe

-Walter Stanley Monroe (May 14, 1871 – October 6, 1952) was a businessman and politician who served as the prime minister of Newfoundland from 1924 to 1928 as the leader of the Liberal-Conservative Progressive Party.
+Walter Stanley Monroe (May 14, 1871 – October 6, 1952) was an Irish businessman and politician who served as the prime minister of Newfoundland from 1924 to 1928 as the leader of the Liberal-Conservative Progressive Party.

 Early life and family

-Monroe was born in Dublin, Ireland on May 14, 1871 as the first son of John Monroe, a distinguished lawyer who became Solicitor-General for Ireland, and his wife Elizabeth Moule.
+Monroe was born on May 14, 1871 in 35 Fitzwilliam Square, Dublin, Ireland as the first son of John Monroe, a distinguished lawyer who became Solicitor-General for Ireland, and his wife Elizabeth Moule from Elmley Lovett, Worcestershire, England.
 He was educated at Harrow School, England.
 At the age of 17 in 1888, Monroe emigrated to Newfoundland to join his uncle, Moses Monroe, who was a prominent merchant in St. John's.

 Business and politics

 Following Moses Monroe's death, Walter Monroe became a successful businessman in his own right.
 He established the export firm Bishop and Monroe Company alongside Robert Bishop.
 They dissolved their partnership in 1909, and Monroe became the sole owner of the Monroe Export Company.
 A prominent figure in the St. John's business community, Monroe became the president of the Imperial Tobacco Company as well as the director of the Colonial Cordage Company.

 Monroe first entered politics in the 1923 general election when he ran as one of the opposition Liberal-Labour-Progressive candidates for the district of Bonavista Bay.
 Although Monroe lost to the incumbent Fishermen's Protective Union (FPU) ticket led by William Coaker, the election was unexpectedly close.
 When the government of Richard Squires collapsed and his attorney general William Warren took over as prime minister, Monroe was appointed as a Minister without portfolio in Warren's administration.
 Warren was unable to hold onto a majority government, and in the ensuing political chaos, a group of St. John's merchants convened and cobbled together the Liberal-Conservative Progressive party with Monroe as its leader.
-The new party then won a secure majority government in the ensuing 1924 election.
+The new party, which campaigned on "good, clean government," won a secure majority government in the ensuing 1924 election.